martinandert/react-inline/README.md

 Transform inline styles defined in JavaScript modules into static CSS code and class names so they become available to the `className` prop of React elements.

+If you're impatient, visit http://react-inline-demo.herokuapp.com/ for a live demo.
+The source code for this can be found [in the example directory](example/).

 Let's dive right into some code.
 Given the following button component ...

 ```jsx